 - Open Monday through Friday, 8:00 a.m. to 4:00 p.m.

 - Email the location, description, and license number of the vehicle, if known, to AbandonedAuto@oaklandnet.com.

-All the Police Service Technicians in the Abandoned Auto Detail are assigned to field duty.
-Each morning, all messages (voicemail, email and fax) are retrieved and distributed to the appropriate Police Service Technician for the caller’s area.
+Note: All the Police Service Technicians in the Abandoned Auto Detail are assigned to field duty.
+Each morning, all messages (voicemail and email) are retrieved and distributed to the appropriate Police Service Technician for the caller’s area.

-- First of all, check the A&B Towing website to find out the current status of your vehicle.
+- Check the Auto Plus Towing website to find out the current status of your vehicle.

 - Call the Police Department Records Division at (510) 238-3021 to confirm that your vehicle has been towed.

 Once you confirm that your vehicle has been towed:

 - If your vehicle has been towed, you must go to the Oakland Police Department Records Kiosk on the first floor of the Police Administration Building, 455 - 7th Street (7th and Broadway), to obtain a release for your vehicle.
 Without a release from the Police Department, the tow company will not release your vehicle.
 You must go to the Police Department first.

 For answers to other questions related to towing, see our Towing Fact Sheet.

 The Vehicle Abatement Program is a program designed to abate public nuisances by removing abandoned, wrecked, dismantled or inoperative vehicles and/or vehicle parts from private and public properties, not including highways.